Danieltsang/resy-booking-bot-node/README.md

 # Resy Reservation Script

+Note: The booking script no longer works.
+Resy may have figured out a way to prevent API calls to their booking API outside of their website and mobile app.

 Not so much a bot yet but a convenient and efficient method of booking a reservation through resy without using their website.

 It reduces any time spent clicking through their platform and calls Resy's API directly to snatch a reservation.